quali-chat/quali-chat-android/docs/flipper.md

 ## Setup

 - Install Flipper on your computer.
 Follow instructions here: https://fbflipper.com/docs/getting-started/index/
-- Run the debug version of Element on an emulator or on a real device.
+- Run the debug version of quali.chat on an emulator or on a real device.

 ### Troubleshoot